Jukamala/Flowers/README.md

 We can assume we get a certain flower in our field with the same chances that we get a certain flower from the parents.

-#### TODOS

-Make lists that also include the mystery island flowers.